Education options in NSW

 Students enjoy free tuition at public schools, which are run by the NSW Government.
 Parents are still asked to pay some fees to cover for textbooks, uniforms and the school library, and there may be extra costs throughout the year for excursions and special performances.

 The NSW Government recently changed its education fee structures for temporary visa holders.
-To view the new guidelines visit the Department of Education and Training.
+To view the new guidelines visit the Department of Education.

 Private or independent schools in NSW are competitively priced compared to schools in Hong Kong, Japan, Singapore, Taiwan, the UK and the US.
 Almost one-third of NSW's schools are private, including some 900 primary and high schools.